vikingeducation/prep_basics/test-yourself-answers.md

 #### What's the difference between web developers and web designers?

-Web designers are focused on the artistic design and ux/ui of a website or web app, whereas developers are focused on how to build it, although there is some overlap between the two nowadays.
+Web Developers are responsibe for building the functions, features and server side programming and maintenance.
+Where as web designers are responsibe for the cleint side view of the website or web app using ui/ux measures.
+Web designer designs the mockups, icons, graphics, user interfaces and create working prototype of the same design using HTML/CSS, JavaScript files that displayed on front-end.
+Both of their work are corelated.
+It's like building a ship from blue print to a working ship.
+While design blueprint and it's overall look, interiors, colour, etc. are dependent on designers responsibility, the engine, how it works, balancing, speed, features are implemended by developers.
+Although there is some overlap between the two nowadays.

 #### What's the difference between front end, back end, and full stack developers?